 Until recently, the epigenetic landscape of our gametes was unknown.
-Advances in sequencing and the ability to profile epigenetic marks in very small numbers of cells – and even in single cells – have enabled us to generate detailed epigenomic maps of the egg and sperm and to investigate the processes responsible for normal epigenetic marking.
+Advances in sequencing and the ability to profile epigenetic marks in very small numbers of cells – and even in single cells – have enabled us to generate detailed epigenomic maps of the egg, sperm and embryo and to investigate the processes responsible for normal epigenetic marking (Hanna, Demond and Kelsey 2018).
+These new methods are helping to reveal how epigenetic errors may arise in gametes and early embryos – owing to poor nutrition, exposure to environmental pollutants, genetic causes, or associated with infertility.

 Profiling the DNA methylation landscape in single cells.